 NOTE: We currently only have instructions for Android at this time.
 Due to limitations in the current iOS 11.x, we cannot offer reliable instruction for that platform.

-You can often move your router slightly trying to get the best signal propagation through the office, replace the antenna, or range-extend your wireless network.
+Problem service areas can often be fixed by moving your router slightly to get the best signal propagation through the office.
+Further measures such as replacing the antenna, or obtaining a range-extender will also improve your wireless network.

 Wireless Router Positioning

 Typically, a wireless router should be centrally located in your office to ensure the best range possible.
 Place the router on a flat surface, off the floor, and away from obstructions.